slotdawg/contributing/Atom-Installation/atom-inst.rst

 Goto https://atom.io/.
 The webpage will show you the version that is supported for your O/S.
 Download and install the software package by following the screen and wizards you might encounter.
-For an example for installting Atom on Windows 10, follwing this video: https://www.youtube.com/watch?v=nshxC0YO_X0
+For an example for installing Atom on Windows 10, following this video: https://www.youtube.com/watch?v=nshxC0YO_X0